zer0cache/matic-docs/docs/nightfall/introduction/overview.md

 Polygon Nightfall is a Layer 2 construction because it leverages Ethereum by borrowing its security as a robust public blockchain.
 Nightfall relies on certain assumptions that guarantee asset recovery.
-These assumptions are based on several design and architectural decisions revolving around ZK-SNARKS.
-These ZK-SNARKs use certain cryptographic primitives, such as hashes and signatures, that make additional security assumptions.
+These assumptions are based on several design and architectural decisions revolving around ZK-SNARKS, which use certain cryptographic primitives, such as hashes and signatures.
 Finally, Nightfall embeds operating rules in different smart contracts to guarantee that operators don't block user transactions and that users can withdraw their assets at all times.